meghanadhsai/Fake_news_prediction-/README.md

 Evaluation:

 Train-Test Split: Divide the dataset for evaluation in 80 : 20
-Metrics: Assess using accuracy, precision, recall, F1 score, and ROC-AUC.
 Prediction:

 The model predicts the probability of an article being fake or real, classifying it accordingly.